Michaelryan228/game-of-greed/README.md

 - [ ] Should allow user to continue rolling with 6 new dice when all dice have scored in current turn
 - [ ] Handle **zilch**
   - [ ] No points for round, and round is over
-- [ ] If you have questions, refer to game rules, the online game or ask the client (aka Instructor)
+- [ ] If you have questions, refer to game rules, the online game or ask the client (aka the Instructor)

 ## References & Links